Updated July 10th, 2026

 -

-Any upper-division CSE course between CSE 100-190, 193, 194 that is not being used for another major requirement (and is taken for a letter grade and passed with a C- or better) may be used towards an upper-division "CSE Elective" for the CS29 major.
+Any upper-division CSE course between CSE-100 to 190, 193, 194 that is not being used for another major requirement (and is taken for a letter grade and passed with a C- or better) may be used towards an upper-division "CSE Elective".

 Each CSE Elective course is “tagged” as Systems, Theory, Applications of Computing, and/or Open CSE Electives.
 Students may view the full list of tagged CSE courses on the CSE Undergraduate Program Catalog.